HegrJan/BlindGD77/docs/readme.txt

 10.1.
 SK1+PTT allows you to record a prompt (up to about 4 seconds).
 10.2.
 SK2+SK1 will repeat the prompt for verification.
 (On GD77S, use long hold SK2 from Voice mode).
 10.3.
 Save the prompt to custom prompt 1 through 10 using long hold SK1+keypad number 1 for 1, 0 for 10.
 To hear what is already saved for a given custom prompt, short press SK1+number.
 On the GD77s, from the virtual keypad mode, use the command *## followed by the digits, e.g. *##1 followed by long hold orange to save custom prompt 1.
 10.4.
 Edit a channel or contact name and place a ##digit where you want the prompt to be spoken.
 E.g. if you want custom prompt 1 to be spoken after the letters of your callsign, then add ##1 after your callsign in the name.
-On the GD77S see point 11 and 12 below.
+On the GD77S see point 12 below.
 10.5.
 If you wish to associate the prompt with a given string, rather than embedding a ##1 through ##10, do the following at the point when you are about to save the prompt:
 10.5.1.
 Ensure you have already recorded the voice prompt first (from the channel or VFO screen) as PTT cancels other screens.
 Verify it is correct with SK2+SK1.
 10.5.2.
 Go to any edit field, e.g. channel details name field.
 10.5.3.
 Enter the exact text you wish to map to the custom prompt.
 It can be a word or phrase.
 Given that the prompt will be associated anywhere this occurs, be careful.
 10.5.4.
 While that edit has focus, save the custom prompt with long hold SK1+the number.
 Now, wherever that string appears in the UI, be it in a channel name, contact name, even credits or any other screen, the custom prompt will be spoken in place of that string.
-Note that the embedding of ##digit will also still work.
+Note that the embedding of ##digit will also work.
 Note that if you replace a custom prompt by rerecording it and attempting to save it from the Channel or VFO screens, if it was associated with a string, the string association will remain unless you actually delete the prompt.
 This makes it easy to associate a string with a prompt and then improve the prompt by rerecording and resaving it if it doesn't quite sound right.
 10.5.5.
 To associate a custom voice prompt to a string on a GD77S, use the command *##1hello for example to associate custom prompt 1 with the string hello.
 See 12 below.
 10.6.
 Note the prompt will follow the voice rate of the rest of the prompts.